tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 Often, when dealing with `enum`-like data, your attribute will only be a single value and `Array#sample` is all you will need.
 However, in our pizza example, we can have no toppings, one topping, or many toppings.
 A limitation of our current factory is that it will always generate a `Pizza` with a single topping.

 Herein lies an issue with example-based testing - it relies on the examples you remember to include.
-We may think to test zero, one, and many toppings in a test case specifically dealing with presenting the list of toppings, but we may not think about it when writing more complicated higher-level tests.
+We may not think to test zero, one, and many toppings, and, even if we do, we may only do it in a single scenario.
 What if, instead, the factory always returned a random number of random toppings?
-This would add some variability to **all** tests that use this factory in our system.
+That would add some variability to **all** tests that use this factory.

 We can update the `toppings` attribute in our factory to build a random number of pizza toppings - some number between no toppings and the total number of available toppings.
-We can represent this with something like `Array.new(rand(0..Pizza::AVAILABLE_TOPPINGS.size))`.
-This will generate a random number between zero and the number of available toppings (`rand(0..Pizza::AVAILABLE_TOPPINGS.size)`) and create an `Array` of that size.
-We can leverage [`Array#new`](https://ruby-doc.org/core/Array.html#method-c-new)'s block argument to run some code to generate each entry in our new array.
-For generating entries, we will use the same code we had before, `Pizza::AVAILABLE_TOPPINGS.sample`.
-Putting this all together, our factory looks like the following:
+We can represent this with the following.

 ```ruby
 FactoryBot.define do